germanProgq/ZOD_Opener/README.md

 ## Disclaimer

 **Use this tool responsibly and only on files that you have permission to access.** The authors of this tool are not responsible for any misuse or unauthorized access to files.

----

-Feel free to customize this template according to your specific requirements and project details.
-If you have any questions or need further assistance, don't hesitate to ask!